 - 1. Insufficient funds to deliver the services to the appropriate level.
 Despite the announced increases in education funding, this has not closed the gap as a result of previous substantial cuts.
 Increases in teachers' and local government pensions contributions and above inflation pay increases will all weigh heavily on schools' budgets as we move forward.
 The Academy has implemented plans to reduce costs and create efficiencies in operations.
-In addition, a full review of its financial processes and procedures is ongoing with a focus on improved planning, budgeting, forecasting and management reporting information. - 2.
+A new finance system Xero was implemented in June 2021.
+This will greatly enhance our operational efficiency and controls in regard to planning, budgeting, forecasting and the production of timely and accurate management information for use by the SLT and governors.
+The pandemic has meant that we have been severely hampered in undertaking other than very basic repairs for some time.
+We recognise that we now need to prioritise these activities and plans to do so will be a key element of our new improvement and development plans. - 2.
 Lack of teaching resources both staff and equipment.
 Reduced confidence in the ability to maintain or provide suitably skilled supply teaching staff due to Covid related absence has put significant pressure on all teaching staff.
-We will continue to monitor staffing levels and any impact on learning closely make the necessary adjustments as required.
+We will continue to monitor staffing levels and any impact on learning and closely make the necessary adjustments as required.
 Other resources and equipment are available and deployed according to curriculum need. - 3.
 A significant failure of the Academy's health and safety or infrastructure systems.
 Reduced Government funding for capital projects and condition improvements have put significant pressure on all aspects of maintenance and improvements.
 The Academy continues to manage and review its 5-year maintenance plan which is regularly reviewed by Governors.
 We also work in close cooperation with the Foundation to establish key development and investment priorities. - 4.
 Covid-19.
 We have developed and implemented a robust risk management process that is regularly reviewed.
 Governors are also committed to providing all the necessary support through the judicious use of financial reserves. - 5.
 Defined Benefit Pension Scheme.
-A risk arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £2,506k (2019: £2,662k).
+A risk arises in relation to the defined benefit pension scheme, due to the fact that there is a deficit of £3,070k (2020: £2,506k).
 However, in the event of the Academy's closure this deficit is guaranteed by the Department of Education.
-Further details can be found in note 18 Pension Commitments
+Further details can be found in note 18 Pension Commitments.